AlphaSphereDotAI/chatacter/README.md

 ## Ideas
 - Frame Rate Enhancer
 - Handwritten BCI Recognition
+- Chat with Characters in History
+- Glass with Computer Vision

 ### Frame Rate Enhancer
 After using the RIFE Model, it enhances 5 FPS video to 20 FPS.